aleksilassila/buildshelf/README.md

 # Buildshelf

-Work-in-progress website for sharing and browsing builds for a popular block game called Minecraft.
+Work-in-progress website that allows users to upload and share their creations in a popular block game called Minecraft.

-Users can log in with their Minecraft account to upload and store their builds.
-NextJS handles frontend, while express and sequelize handles backend logic together with PostgreSQL database.
-Files are stored on filesystem using Multer.
+To upload builds, users can log in with a microsoft account that has a minecraft account linked to it.

+Frontend has been built with Next.js and backend with Express.js and Sequelize.
+Postgresql is used as the database, and files are stored using Multer.

 Can be found live at [buildshelf.net](https://buildshelf.net).